Laylanabil66/equasis-cli/README.md

 - **Vessel Search by IMO**: Look up comprehensive vessel information using IMO numbers
 - **Vessel Search by Name**: Search for vessels using partial or complete names
 - **Fleet Information**: Retrieve fleet data for shipping companies
+- **Batch Processing**: Process multiple vessels in a single operation with progress tracking

 #### Technical Features